kaishx/wfa/README.md

 I thought I found a hack that would exploit this difference, and I came up with my own trading strategy to hedge my market position while betting on the fact the absolute movements would meet each other again.
 Alas, 1 week in, I did my first *good* Google search, and that was when I found out my "hack" already had a name - Pairs Trading.

-Pairs trading is often presented as the "hello world" of quantitative finance: find two stocks that move together, and when they drift apart, bet on them snapping back.
-In theory, it's **market-neutral** and robust.
+Pairs trading is one of the most well-known and widely researched topics of quantitative finance: find two stocks that move together, and when they drift apart, bet on them snapping back.
+Theoretically, it's market-neutral and robust.
 But realistically, there are slippage, transactions costs, and correlation breakdowns.

 Hence, I started this project to get my answers to a specific, practical question: **Can a retail algorithm effectively capture alpha on a 15-minute timeframe after accounting for real-world trading costs in 2025?**

 To answer this, I couldn't just run a simple backtest which would just be overfit and give me unrealistic results.
-I needed a rigorous "stress test" machine—something that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
-This is called **Walk-Forward Analysis (WFA)**.
+I needed a rigorous test that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
+This is known as **Walk-Forward Analysis (WFA)**.

 WFA is computationally expensive.
 Running thousands of optimization loops takes hours.
 So, wanting to push my engineering skills, I built a WFA Engine with two different optimization methods: